annotation/text-fabric/docs/Api/Bhsa.md

         ??? hint "Suppress common values"
-            You can use `noneValues` also to suppress the normal values of a feature, in order to attrect attention to the more special values, e.g.
+            You can use `noneValues` also to suppress the normal values of a feature, in order to attract attention to the more special values, e.g.

             ```python
             noneValues={None, 'NA', 'unknown', 'm', 'sg', 'p3'}